DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 Size and layout set the baseline, but the finishes decide the final figure.
 A ground floor open-plan kitchen with a new bathroom above costs more than two plain rooms because of the fit-out.
-Structural work is a factor, since removing internal walls to open up the ground floor means steel beams.
-Foundations depend on the ground and any nearby trees, and matching the existing brick, render or roof tiles can add cost if the originals are hard to source.
-Access and scaffolding for two full storeys also feed in, which is why quotes on the same size vary so widely.
+Structural work is a factor, since removing internal walls to open up the ground floor means steel beams, and the size and number of beams needed depends on the span and the load above them.
+Foundations depend on the ground and any nearby trees, so a site with clay soil or roots close by can need deeper or more complex foundations than a straightforward one.
+Matching the existing brick, render or roof tiles can add cost if the originals are hard to source, especially on an older house where the brick was never a standard type.
+Access and scaffolding for two full storeys also feed in, since a tight side return or a terrace with no rear access makes everything slower and more expensive than a detached house with room to work.
+Who you use matters too.
+A small local builder working directly with you tends to carry less overhead than a larger firm with project managers and a sales layer, and that difference shows up in the quote even when the finished job looks the same.
+Labour and material costs also differ by region, which is another reason the same size extension can come in at very different prices depending on where in the country you are, so the real prices on this page are worth comparing against others near you rather than a national one.

 How to pay less

-• Stack bathrooms and the kitchen above and below each other so plumbing and drainage runs stay short and simple.
+- Stack bathrooms and the kitchen above and below each other so plumbing and drainage runs stay short and simple, cutting both material and labour time.

-• Match the design to your existing roof line and brick to avoid expensive bespoke materials and tricky detailing.
+- Match the design to your existing roof line and brick to avoid expensive bespoke materials and tricky detailing where new meets old.

-• Get three detailed quotes and make sure each includes steelwork, scaffolding and building control, not just the brickwork.
+- Get three detailed quotes and make sure each includes steelwork, scaffolding and building control, not just the brickwork, so you are comparing like with like.

-• Do the messy first-fix stage in one go rather than phasing the work, which usually costs more in repeat mobilisation.
+- Do the messy first-fix stage in one go rather than phasing the work, which usually costs more in repeat mobilisation, skip hire and scaffolding hire.

 Common questions